lemire/JavaFastPFOR/README.md

 when using differential coding in databases and information retrieval (e.g., in inverted indexes or column stores).

+This libary is used by ClueWeb Tools (https://github.com/lintool/clueweb).

+It is a java port of the fastpfor C++ library (https://github.com/lemire/FastPFor).
+There is also a Go port (https://github.com/reducedb/encoding).
+The C++ library is used by the zsearch engine (http://victorparmar.github.com/zsearch/) as well as in GMAP and GSNAP (http://research-pub.gene.com/gmap/).

 Some CODECs ("integrated codecs") assume that the integers are in sorted orders.
 Most others do not.